-- Perform an in-office screening using sophisticated tools like our cone beam CT scan, which gives us a good look at your airway, your sinuses, and other anatomy.
+- Perform an in-office screening using sophisticated equipment like our cone beam CT scan, which gives us a good look at your airway, your sinuses, and other anatomy

 Call Oakmont Advanced Dentistry at 412-828-3311 to schedule your sleep apnea consultation.
 You’ll be snoozing soundly again in no time!

 We’ll Help You Evaluate Sleep Apnea Appliance vs. CPAP

 The two most commonly prescribed types of sleep apnea treatment are a sleep apnea appliance and a CPAP (continuous positive airway pressure) machine.
 Both work by keeping your airway open as you sleep.
 The appliance does so by gently shifting your jaw forward.
 The CPAP does so with a constant flow of air.

 An appliance generally works well for mild to moderate cases of obstructive sleep apnea, while a CPAP is more effective for severe cases.
 The most effective treatment is one that is used consistently.
 Many people find an appliance more comfortable and less restrictive than a CPAP, which means they’ll be more likely to wear it.

 Even sleep apnea sufferers who usually use a CPAP may prefer an appliance in certain situations.
 Since an appliance is easier to transport and requires no electricity or battery, it’s a great option when traveling.